BM 450x180x70 [4x M8]

 Specification: magnetic beam 450x180x70 [4x M8]

-- Significant importance in the industry of new technologies – find application in hard drives, electric motors, medical equipment and very modern machines.
+- Key role in advanced technologically fields – are utilized in computer drives, electric motors, medical equipment and very advanced devices.

 Disadvantages of neodymium magnets: